 In the example below, remember to start by clicking on the map and right clicking, selecting Group > Ungroup.

 Then, just click on each of the regions that you want to remove from the map.
-Press delete on your keyboard to remove all of the selected areas.
+Press delete on your keyboard to remove all the selected areas.

-One of my favorite things about the maps in this slide deck is that the shapes are of high quality, so you can resize them as needed.
+One of my favorite things about the maps for presentations in this slide deck is that the shapes are of high quality, so you can resize them as needed.
 In my example, I'm going to remove several of the provinces in Belgium, and then scale up the remaining infographic.

 4. Add a Border for Focus

 After you've ungrouped a block of areas in a map, you can work individually with the states on the map.
-Another adjustment you can make is to add a border to your PowerPoint map to break out a single region of the map.
+Another change you can make is to add a border to your PowerPoint map to break out a single region of the map.

 Again, start by ungrouping the map.
-Then, select a single region and right click > Format Shape.
+Then, select a single region and right click Format Shape.